 4.2.3 The Global Health and Safety Committee will consider the materials supporting the request for an exception, as well as any other information it deems relevant and helpful to make a reasonable and deliberate assessment of the request.
 The Committee will make a recommendation to the Associate Vice Chancellor for International Education and Development.

 4.2.4 The Associate Vice Chancellor for International Education and Development will consider all relevant information, including the recommendation of the Global Health and Safety Committee, and make a recommendation to the Provost and Executive Vice Chancellor.
-The Provost takes any approval recommendations to the Chancellor for final approval.
+Final approval is determined by the Chancellor or her designee.

 5 Additional References

 7 Contact Information

 - Office of the Provost and Executive Vice Chancellor (282-262-2070)